 Both the E-1 and the E-410 have been discontinued, but can regularly be found used on eBay.
 The E-1 was replaced by the Olympus E-3, while the E-410 was followed by the Olympus E-420.

 So what conclusions can be drawn?
-Is the Olympus E-1 better than the Olympus E-410 or vice versa?
+Is there a clear favorite between the Olympus E-1 and the Olympus E-410?
 Below is a summary of the relative strengths of each of the two contestants.

 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - More heavily discounted: Has been available for much longer (launched in June 2003).